pinardy/github-search/README.md

 # Github User Search

 ## Background

 I am creating this ReactJS application to practise my ReactJS knowledge.
 This application consumes the [Github API](https://developer.github.com/v3/)

+## Instructions

+1. Clone the repository
+2. Install dependences yarn
+3. Run the application via `yarn start`.
+This starts the app in your browser at http://localhost:3000/.

 ## Requirements